Understanding the Performance of Learning Precoding Policy with GNN and CNNs: Simulation Results

 \section{Simulation Results}

-In this section, we validate our analyses by comparing the system performance of the precoding policy learned by the EdgeGNN, CCNN, LCNN, F-LCNN \cite{kim2020deep} and FNN \cite{kim2020deep}, as well as their training complexity to achieve the same performance.
-To this end, we still consider the sum rate maximization problem in \eqref{eq_sr_constraint}.
+In this section, we validate our analyses by comparing the system performance of a precoding policy learned by the EdgeGNN, CCNN, LCNN, F-LCNN \cite{kim2020deep} and FNN \cite{kim2020deep}, as well as their training complexity.